Today I am going to explain the main parts of an IC Engine.

 The crank is an integral part of the crankshaft.
 It rotates about the axis of the crankshaft and causes the connecting rod to oscillate.

 It also carries the flywheel to even out the fluctuating torque.
-Crank and crankshaft are steel forged and machined to a smooth finish.
+The crank and crankshaft are steel forged and machined to a smooth finish.

 Engine Bearing-

-The crankshaft is supported in main bearings, which are lubricated.
+The crankshaft is supported by main bearings, which are lubricated.
 The function of bearings is to facilitate smooth motion to the crankshaft and reduce friction between them.

 Crankcase-

-Crank, crankshaft and main bearings are set in the crankcase.
-The bottom of the engine is closed by means of an oil sump, which carries lubricating oil.
+The crank, crankshaft, and main bearings are set in the crankcase.
+The bottom of the engine is closed using an oil sump, which carries lubricating oil.

 Flywheel-